MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-improvement-actions.md

 The assigned user can then perform the recommended actions.

-**Assign multiple improvement actions at one time**
+#### Assign multiple improvement actions to a single user

-You can also assign multiple improvement actions to one user at once by following these steps:
+You can assign multiple improvement actions to one user by following these steps:

 1. Go to your Improvement actions page.
 2. Select the area to the left of the improvement action's name.
 A round check icon will appear indicating you've selected that action.
 Check all the actions you want to assign.